AVEVA/CONNECT-data-services-developer-docs/content/set-up/namespaces/namespaces-concept.md

 ## Namespace deletion

-A namespace gets removed or suspended when the administrator turns off the AVEVA Data Hub tile in a Connect folder.
-The customer has 30 days to get the namespace reactivated.
-After 30 days, AVEVA Connect initiates the namespace deletion.
+A namespace gets suspended when the administrator turns off the AVEVA Data Hub tile in a Connect folder.
+The customer then has 30 days to get the namespace reactivated.
+During the 30-day suspension period, neither reading or writing to the namespace is permitted.
+After 30 days, the namespace is deleted.